ttt-fifo/python-dynamicload/README.md

 * Are you using this code and for what? - [issue](https://github.com/ttt-fifo/python-dynamicload/issues)

-* Having issues with this code? - guest what? - open an [issue](https://github.com/ttt-fifo/python-dynamicload/issues) :-) :-)
+* Having issues with this code? - guess what? - open an [issue](https://github.com/ttt-fifo/python-dynamicload/issues) :-) :-)

 Any other ways of contribution are welcomed.